zaiisao/Documentation/en/Video/custom_video_android.md

 Step 2.
 Implement the `IVideoSource` interface to create a customized video source object.

 Step 3.
-Pass the external video source to the media engine by `setVideoSource`.
+Pass the external video source to the media engine by the `setVideoSource` method.

 ```
 public abstract int setVideoSource(IVideoSource source);